Linting Custom Components with the REST endpoint

 A Custom Image Component

-The following sample shows example usage of a custom-image custom component:
+The following sample shows an example of a custom-image

 <custom-image src="path/to/image.jpg"></custom-image>